pwalch/dotfiles/README.md

 - install major and minor upgrades in System Preferences > Software Updates, then reboot and check again until there are no more updates
 - in terminal, install XCode command line tools: `xcode-select --install`
 - check again System Preferences > Software Updates and install updates if available, then reboot again.
 Repeat until there are no more updates.
-- System Preferences > Security and Privacy > FileVault: click "Turn On FileVault" then set a recovery key and save it in password manager
+- `System Preferences > Privacy & Security > FileVault`: click `Turn On FileVault` then set a recovery key and save it in password manager

 Configure Mac settings:
 - `Appearance`: set `Show scroll bars` to `Always`